simonmicro/Dear-Templates/Fail2Ban - Server security.md

 actionunban = iptables -D DOCKER-USER -s <ip> -j DROP
 ```

-As you may note there are no `actionstart` and `actionstop` - as we now use the iptables chain `DOCKER-USER`, which is specially desinged to be used for stuff like this!
+As you may note there are no `actionstart` and `actionstop` - as we now use the iptables chain `DOCKER-USER`, which is specially designed to be used for stuff like this!
 This chain is guaranteed to be evaluated _before_ any further internal
 networking for Docker.
 When you fail to do this you will may note that your rukes are ignored randomly or when you restart your containers!